 The pies here are just as good as anything you’ll order at the fam’s first spot, with shorter wait times, a wine and beer menu, and a reduced chance of being stabbed.

 Gristmill boasts an eccentric, seasonally evolving menu of smoked salmon, acorn-fed pork sandwiches, and dry-aged beef burgers, but it’s the pizza that draws the stroller-pushing Park Slope families.

-You can order the coal-fired pies at this Grimaldi’s offshoot covered in any combination of housemade meatballs, prosciutto, anchovies, garlic, ricotta, and sausage — and if you’re intimidated by all the top options?, keeping it simple with the Margherita is always a win.
+You can order the coal-fired pies at this Grimaldi’s offshoot covered in any combination of housemade meatballs, prosciutto, anchovies, garlic, ricotta, and sausage — and if you’re intimidated by all the top options?
+Keeping it simple with Margherita is always a win.

 L&B Spumoni Gardens